gregfeliu/Minority-Restaurants-in-NYC/README.md

 ## Description
 This project is addressing the question: __Are ethnic groups in the U.S. repsented in proportion to their actual population?__ More specifically, are ethnic neighborhoods represented equally in proportion to how many people of that group live there?

 To answer this question, **I examine the number of eateries per person for 3 groups in New York City: the _Garifuna_, _Uyghurs_, and the _Ghanaian peoples_**.
 To do this, I scraped yelp to find the number and location of eateries that represent each of these groups.
-Further, in the case of the Ghanaian peoples, I was able to correlate the true number of Ghanaians in districts in NYC with the number of eateries in those areas.
+Further, in the case of the Ghanaian peoples, I was able to use the U.S. census to correlate the number of Ghanaians living in areas in NYC with the number of eateries in those areas.

 ## Findings
 I found that Uyghurs were vastly over-represented in NYC compared to the other groups and that the Garifuna are vastly under-represented.
 At least in the case of the Ghanian peoples, it's clear that there is a high correlation between where Ghanaians live and where Ghanaian eateries are located.